kubedb/cli/docs/guides/postgres/snapshot/archiving_to_gcs.md

 - `spec.archiver.storage` specifies storage information that will be used by `WAL-G`
   - `storage.storageSecretName` points to the Secret containing the credentials for cloud storage destination.
-  - `storage.gcs` points to GCS storage configuration.
+  - `storage.gcs` points to GCS configuration.
   - `storage.gcs.bucket` points to the bucket name used to store continuous archiving data.

 **Archiver Storage Secret**